docusign/extension-app-data-io-reference-implementation/README.md

 npm install
 ```

-### 6. Generating Model
+### 6. Generating model
-Run the following command to generate a model for the current CTO schema
+Run the following command to generate a model for the current CTO schema:
 ```bash
 npm run parse-model
 ```